Concludia Instructions

 Here are two common patterns of navigation:

-In either case, changing the truth value of a premise will immediately propagate the truth upward through all relevant lemmas and conclusions.
+Changing the truth value of a statement, via adding or resolving a counterpoint, will immediately propagate the truth upward through all relevant lemmas and conclusions.

 Uses